coherent-research/dcs-documentation/DCSUserGuide.md

 - Delete a IDC Restriction Profiles by using the action menu on the right of the table row and clicking **Delete profile**.

 # Miscellaneous DCS settings
-A number of other server specific settings can be modified by administors.
+A number of other server specific settings can be modified by administrators.

 ## Alarm Handling
 DCS may be configured to send alarms via email to a defined list of email addresses.
 To edit the list of email addresses:

 - Select **Admin > Server admin** in the main navigation bar and then open the **Alarm handling** panel.
 - Modify the recipients list.
 The list must consist of a comma separated list of valid email addresses.
-- Specify if the alarms should be sent in a consensed aggregated list, or a flat list.
+- Specify if the alarms should be sent in a condensed aggregated list, or a flat list.
 - Click the **Save** button.

 ## IDC Updates